 The first order of business is to decide where you want to make your home base during your time in the park.
 Having comfortable accommodations is critical, particularly since you’re bound to be very active during your time in Phong Nha.

-If you’re the kind of traveler that likes the bright, lively atmosphere of a hostel, then Easy Tiger Hostel is a perfect choice.
-It’s inexpensive, clean, and comfortable and you’ll be able to trade tips and tricks with your fellow travelers after touring the sites.
-Like most hostels, Easy Tiger features dorm-like sleeping areas, but they also feature a swimming pool, restaurant, bar, and even live music in the evening.
+If you’re the kind of traveler that likes a bright, lively and budget-friendly atmosphere, a hostel is a great choice.
+Hostels are inexpensive, clean, and comfortable and you’ll be able to trade tips and tricks with your fellow travelers after touring the sites.
+Most hostels feature dorm-like sleeping areas and many offer a swimming pool, restaurant, bar, and even live music in the evening.